 Do you know how much water you use on a daily basis or where your drinking water comes from?
 The Ipswich River Watershed Association unveiled a new website in May 2012, to help North Shore residents, businesses and communities save water.
 SaveWaterNorthShore.org will help you save money and energy, and help save our rivers, too!

-IRWA is working with communities to promote innovative financing mechanisms to fund municipal water conservation programs.
-A recent report provides recommendations for a water demand mitigation program in the Town of Ipswich.
+We are working with communities to promote innovative financing mechanisms to fund municipal water conservation programs.
+Balancing the Water Budget is a report that provides recommendations for a water demand mitigation program in the Town of Ipswich.

 Residents of the Ipswich River watershed can take many steps to use water efficiently.
 If you live in the watershed or in the cities of Beverly, Salem, or Lynn, your water comes from the Ipswich River, either directly or through groundwater wells that divert water from the river.